PsycheMatrica/DGP-SEM_Pro/README.md

    ```

 ## Usage:
-- To see examples of how to use the package, refer to the Run_Examples.m file.
+- To see examples of how to use the package, refer to the "Run_Example_...".m files.
 This file demonstrates how to derive implied covariance matrices and generate simulation data using the package.

 ## Compatibility:
 - Tested on MATLAB R2023b.